 Hello, I am Adele Chumbley and I joined the preschool back in June 2021.
-I have completed my level 3 childcare & early years education and currently working towards my level 3 SENCO qualification.
+I have completed my level 3 childcare & early years education and have recently completed my level 3 SENCO qualification.

 Hello, I am the Preschool Administrator.
-I have taken over from Sue after her decision to take early retirement.
-I am an experienced administrator and looking forward to working with the team and Committee Members.
+I joined the team in September 2021.
+I am an experienced administrator and enjoy working with the team and Committee Members.